-Allow additional time to develop practical skills - Where possible, students with reduced fine motor skills; processing speed difficulties; or disabilities which can cause pain, fatigue, or reduced mobility, should be given additional time to develop alternative techniques or to practice specific practical skills.
+Allow additional time to develop practical skills - Where possible, students with reduced fine motor skills; processing speed difficulties; or disabilities which can cause pain, fatigue, or

 Provide accessible teaching and learning locations - Most teaching and learning spaces in Trinity are accessible but there are some buildings that are not accessible or are only partially accessible.
 If a student has an accessibility issue, the DS will communicate this in the LENS report and ask that the School ensure that all teaching venues are accessible.
-Schools can view the accessibility of College buildings within Trinity by this link to the college map website.
+Schools can view the accessibility of Trinity buildings.

 Allow students to record lectures - Students with disabilities may be permitted to record lectures and tutorials if as part of the Needs Assessment it is deemed a reasonable adjustment by the Disability Service.
 Students are advised that all recordings remain the property of the University and are for personal use only.
-As in the case of provision of lecture notes, the student will sign a Permission to Record form with the Trinity Disability Service that states that the recordings made are for their own personal use and will not be shared.
+As in the case of provision of lecture notes, the student will sign a Trinity Permission to Record lectures form with the Trinity Disability Service that states that the recordings made are for their own personal use and will not be shared.
 Where a recording of a lecture is not permitted, it will be necessary for the lecturer to provide a suitable alternative (i.e. a transcript of the lecture).

 This is in the Trinity College Calendar (Part II - General Regulations) as per the extract below: